-Satisfactory Standardized Test Scores.
+3) Satisfactory Standardized Test Scores.
 International applicants must present acceptable English Proficiency Examination scores on the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
 Acceptable TOEFL scores are a minimum of 500 paper-based, 173 computer-based and 61 Internet based.
 Six (6) is the acceptable score on the IELTS.
 IELTS is jointly owned by the British Council, IDP: IELTS Australia, and the University of Cambridge ESOL Examination.

 All transcripts with credits earned outside the country must be evaluated by an approved service.
-The following services are used by Blue Mountain College for evaluation of transcripts.
+Blue Mountain College uses the following services for evaluation of transcripts: